 How's my scss structure?

-@ErayBarslanPosted about 2 years agoHey there, excellent work with the challenge!
+@ErayBarslanPosted over 2 years agoHey there, excellent work with the challenge!
 Design looks good and accessible.
 Your scss usage looks alright and for such project you won't need more of it's features.
 By the time projects starts getting bigger you can start structuring your scss files like _variables, _mixins and import to main.
 But would be redundant for this one.
 Some suggestions.

 - Right now your card isn't responsive and that is due to the fixed